A fundamental aspect of learning how to longboard is your stance. That is, how you stand on your board.

-In sliding stance, your shoulders and hips are wide open facing dowhill, perpendicular to your deck, as your longboard is drifting sideways across the road.
+In sliding stance, your shoulders and hips are wide open facing downhill, perpendicular to your deck, as your longboard is drifting sideways across the road.

-While sliding, your body weight is backwards (uphill from your board) so as to offload your board and push put with your extended legs.
-Therefore, you constantly need adjust your torso forward or backward as you’re sliding to maintain balance.
+While sliding, your body weight is backward (uphill from your board) so as to offload your board and push put with your extended legs.
+Therefore, you constantly need to adjust your torso forward or backward as you’re sliding to maintain balance.

 Speed stance (tuck)

 For speed riding, you need to learn a special stance, commonly called a “tuck”.
 Tucking means getting into a body position that minimizes wind resistance and maximizes stability at speed.

 In tuck stance, your front foot is placed at a slight angle with the deck (15-30º), close to your front truck mount.

 Your back foot is about parallel to your front foot (again at a slight angle to the deck), resting of its toes, positioned at about a foot’s length distance behind your front foot.
 Your toes sit close to the board edge for easy frontside turning.